Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

-Our week-long stay would consist of becoming sand mermaids on the beach, flattening pennies on the nearby train tracks, walking to the candy store to buy trick candy and stopping in the surf shop, our favorite place away from the beach house.
+Our week-long stay would consist of becoming sand mermaids on the beach, flattening pennies on the nearby train tracks, walking to the candy store to buy trick candy, and stopping in the surf shop, our favorite place away from the beach house.
 Year after year we would relive these same traditions.
 Spending time with my grandfather and his wife until he died in 2008.
 Watching my cousin’s volleyball games at East Beach.
-And of course, taking advantage of the historic Casa Blanca pool right next door to the beach house on days when it was too cold to jump in the sea.
+And of course, taking advantage of the historic Casa Blanca pool house right next door to the beach house on days when it was too cold to jump in the sea.

 Contents: